Oladipo Agboluaje

 Oladipo Agboluaje (born 1968) is a British-Nigerian playwright.
 He was born in Hackney and educated in Britain and Nigeria, studying theatre arts at the University of Benin.
 He later wrote a doctoral thesis at the Open University on West and South African drama.

-Oladipo has taught at several universities including Goldsmiths, University of London, City University, London Met University, and the University of Greenwich.
+Agboluaje has taught at several universities including Goldsmiths, University of London, City University, London, London Metropolitan University, and the University of Greenwich.
 He is the course director of the Black British Theatre and Performance programme at the British American Drama Academy (BADA) in London.

-Oladipo has served on the boards of Oval House (now Brixton House) and Soho Theatre.
-He was the 2019 writer in residence of the National Theatre, London.
-He is also the treasurer of the African Theatre Association, and a member of the editorial board of their journal, African Performance Review.
+Agboluaje has served on the boards of Ovalhouse (formerly Oval House Theatre, now Brixton House) and Soho Theatre.
+He was the 2019 writer-in-residence of the National Theatre, London.
+He is also the treasurer of the African Theatre Association and a member of the editorial board of their journal, African Performance Review.